theidealist/node-etrade-api/README.md

 node-etrade-api
 ===============

-A Node.js module for using the E*TRADE REST API.
+A nodejs client for the E*TRADE web services API